r59q/geekbench-cpu-specs/README.md

 # Geekbench CPU specs
+List of all CPUs in Geekbench with their specs.
+See [cpu-list.v1.json](cpu-list.v1.json) for the actual data.

-A simple, no-dependency node script which fetches all CPUs at [geekbench](https://browser.geekbench.com/processor-benchmarks.json) and refines the results, adding boost frequency, number of threads, performance/efficiency cores, gpu and tdp by regex webscraping their own cpu index site.
+ To generate it, a simple, no-dependency node script which fetches all CPUs at [geekbench](https://browser.geekbench.com/processor-benchmarks.json) and refines the results, adding boost frequency, number of threads, performance/efficiency cores, gpu and tdp by regex webscraping their own cpu index site.

 ## Output overview